 Searching, screening and confiscation is conducted in line with the DfE's latest guidance July 2022.

 Confiscation

-Any prohibited items (listed below) found in a pupil's possession as a result of a search will be confiscated:
+Any prohibited items found in a pupil's possession as a result of a search will be confiscated and these items will not be returned to the pupil.